ibm-cloud-docs/transit-gateway/cli-change-log.md

 {{site.data.keyword.attribute-definition-list}}

-# Transit gateway CLI change log
+# Transit Gateway CLI change log
 {: #cli-change-log}

 In this change log, you can learn about the latest changes, improvements, and updates for {{site.data.keyword.tg_full}}.